 I get a wonderful satisfaction from stringing together captions, images, and narrative to complete a print book.
 Now, BookSmart is helping me create ebooks and the enhanced editor lets me add a whole new level to my content, incorporating audio and video into the flow of the story.
 Completing a book is now more than satisfying – it's amazing..

 This book focuses on understanding the fundamental organizational and workflow aspects of this great photography application.
 Courvoisier uses his years of digital photography workshop experience to help develop proficiency with organizing your photographic life so you can spend less time in front of the computer and more time pursuing your passion for photography.

-Blurb continues to expand the self-publishing world's envelope with the new iPad fixed-format ebook.
+Blurb continues to expand the self-publishing world's envelope with the new iPad fixed-layout ebook.
 I found that by using any of their book creation tools, I can easily move a standard format book to a creative, enhanced audio and video ebook with Blurb's new complementary ebook editor.
 I now have a way to simply and effectively produce engaging content.